-The staff of the Fort Recovery Public Preschool will only release a child to the person or persons listed on the transportation authorization form (Appendix 10).
+The staff of the Fort Recovery Public Preschool will only release a child to the person or persons listed on the transportation authorization form printed from FinalForms (Appendix 10).
 If another person will be picking up your child, please advise the staff about this in writing, and include the description and relation of the person to your child.